D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ## What gets changed (and what doesn't)

-A few things are worth knowing:
+A few things are worth knowing — they apply identically to both files:

-- The launcher reads and rewrites `missiles.json` **in place**, preserving the file's original property order and surrounding entries.
+- The launcher reads and rewrites the target file **in place**, preserving its original property order and surrounding entries.
 Only the keys you list are touched.
-- `replace` requires the `Key` to already exist in `missiles.json`; otherwise the operation fails with a clear error.
+- `replace` requires the `Key` to already exist in the target file; otherwise the operation fails with a clear error.
 - `addRow` appends a brand-new key/value pair to the file.
 Use it only for keys that don't already exist — for keys that are already present, use `replace` (the default).
-- Even though `missiles.json` lives near the strings folder, it is **not** a strings file.
+- Even though `missiles.json` and `monsters.json` look like other JSON files in the mod, they are **not** strings files.
 The 13 language fields from [Section 6](#6-string-json-files) do **not** apply here — write the value as a single string.
+- Each operation targets exactly one file via its `file` field; you can mix `missiles.json` and `monsters.json` operations freely inside the same plugin operation array.

 ## Example